 Cost: $20 – $40 per month (the first week is free).[line]

-So as you can see, you can still watch your favorite network television shows without the outrageous cable bill each month.
+So as you can see, you can still watch your favorite network television shows and live cable free.
 When adding up Matt and I’s use of these entertainment features we spend about $28.00 a month.
 I know this post wasn’t very delicious or pretty, but hopefully, it will help some of you save money by cutting your cable bill and putting that money in your pocket each month.

 Q: How can I watch sports without cable?

 A: Check out Sling TV!

 Q: How can I watch the Hallmark Channel?

 A: While I don’t watch this channel myself, there is a Hallmark Channel on the Roku, though I don’t believe it has the current stuff but is great if you want to do a marathon of something.
 Hallmark also released it’s Hallmark Channel Everywhere, so if you have a friend or relative you can bribe with some Rocky Road Cupcakes for their code then you’re good to go!

 Q: Do you still have your local stations?

 A: Sure do!
 None of the devices we use interfere with our local broadcasting.
 We use a basic antenna for better reception.
 We get CBS, ABC, NBC, CW and FOX.